John Cecil Russell: First invasion

-Russell commanded the Imperial Mounted Infantry in the first action of the war, the 12 January 1879 Action at Sihayo's Kraal, encircling and defeating a small Zulu force.
-Three days later, while engineers improved the road to ease the progress of the column inland Russell commanded a scouting part seeking the next camp site.
-He reported back that the plain at Isandlwana provided good sources of water and firewood and Chelmsford approved the location.
-On 18 January Russell and his entire command set off on a patrol northwards into the area between the Centre Column and Colonel Evelyn Wood's Left Column, as a show of strength.
-Russell led the vanguard in the columns 20 January advance to the camp at Isandlwana.
+Russell commanded the Imperial Mounted Infantry in the first action of the war, the 12 January 1879 action at Sihayo's Kraal, encircling and defeating a small Zulu force.
+Three days later, while engineers improved the road to ease the progress of the column inland, Russell commanded a scouting party seeking the next camp site.
+He reported the plain at Isandlwana provided good sources of water and firewood and Chelmsford approved the location.
+On 18 January, Russell and his entire command set off on a patrol northwards into the area between the Centre Column and Colonel Evelyn Wood's Left Column, as a show of strength.
+Russell led the vanguard in the column's 20 January advance to the camp at Isandlwana.

-On 22 January Russell accompanied a portion of the column under the command of Chelmsford that embarked on a reconnaissance in force from Isandlwana to Mangeni Falls.
-Dartnell, despite his staff position, was given command of the mounted volunteers with the party, leaving Russell in charge of the Imperial Mounted Infantry only.
-Whilst the force was out of the camp the portion of the column left behind were attacked by the Zulu and wiped out in the Battle of Isandlwana.
+On 22 January, Chelmsford led a portion of the Centre Column on a reconnaissance in force from Isandlwana to Mangeni Falls.
+Despite his official position as a staff officer, Dartnell was placed in command of the Natal mounted volunteers, reducing Russell's command to the Imperial Mounted Infantry.
+While the reconnaissance force was away from the camp, the remainder of the Centre Column were attacked by the Zulu and wiped out in the Battle of Isandlwana.

-Around the time of the battle, Russell's squadron discovered a Zulu force on Isipezi Hill, which lay between Chelmsford's force and the camp, and withdrew without engaging.
-Russell then received word from Commandant George Hamilton-Browne of the Natal Native Contingent that he could see the camp was under attack and reported this in person to Chelmsford.
-Chelmsford ordered Russell to ride to the camp and report on events; finding a force of around 7,000 Zulus in possession of the camp and the British defenders wiped out.
+Around the time of the battle, Russell's squadron discovered a numerically superior Zulu force on Isipezi Hill, which lay between Chelmsford's force and the camp, and withdrew without engaging.
+Russell then received word from Commandant George Hamilton-Browne of the Natal Native Contingent that he could see the camp was under attack and Russell reported this in person to Chelmsford.
+Chelmsford ordered Russell to ride to the camp; he found a force of around 7,000 Zulus in possession of the camp and reported back to the general that "all was as bad as it could be".